 Rebutting factual claims made by management will allow an employee to demonstrate that there are material facts in dispute should the agency file a motion for summary judgment.

-In addition to refuting factual statements, an employee should take care to identify contradictory statements that may have been provided, and call into question the person providing the statement's knowledge of the facts he or she is addressing.
+In addition to refuting factual statements, an employee should take care to identify contradictory statements that may have been provided and call into question the person providing the statement's knowledge of the facts they are addressing.
 If a management official addresses facts about which the official has no first hand knowledge, this should be clearly identified by the employee.

 Taking these steps when providing a rebuttal statement will help an employee ensure that the evidence contained in the Report of Investigation provides as clear a picture of actual events as possible.

 Rebutting management's testimony is an extremely important step during an EEO Investigation.
-If you are participating in an EEO investigation, the federal employee attorneys at Melville Johnson, P.C. may be able to help ensure that your complaint gets off to a good start with a full and complete report of investigation.
-Contact us today using the form below to discuss your situation and learn how we can assist you.
+If you are participating in an EEO investigation, the federal employee attorneys at Melville Johnson, P.C. may be able to help ensure that your complaint gets off to a good start with a full and complete Report of Investigation.
+Call or message us today using the form below to discuss your situation and learn how we can assist you.